-Emphasis should be placed on safety.
-The results of the LPR evelopment eeting should be communicated in terms of ANIs for the safe and secure operation of the facility.
-Meeting results and conclusions should be limited to safety or safeguards issues inor issues will not be aggregated.
+Emphasis should be placed primarily on safety and security with a secondary emphasis on efficient and reliable oversight that benefits society and the environment.
+The results of the LPR development meeting should be communicated in terms of ANIs for the safe and secure operation of the facility.
+Meeting results and conclusions should be limited to safety or safeguards issues.
+Minor issues will not be aggregated.

-The SPI shall coordinate with staff, DFM, and licensee management in the scheduling of the LPR public meeting to develop a tentative LPR ublic eeting date.
-LPR ublic meetings should be held
+The SPI shall coordinate with staff, DFM, and licensee management in the scheduling of the LPR public meeting to develop a tentative LPR public meeting date, as needed.
+Ensure the Office of the Regional Administrator (ORA) is invited to the meeting if there is an ANI.
+The LPR packages should be included in the meeting invitation or emailed separately to the participants.
+LPR public meetings should be held virtually unless there is a compelling benefit to the public to hold an in-person meeting.
+If in-person meetings are held, consider if a hybrid meeting would be beneficial.

-Director .
-The chief with oversight of the facility shall present the information, conclusions, and recommendations developed at the LPR to the Directors of and DFM.
-The chief should present the draft LPR the LPR , the tentatively scheduled LPR meeting dates, the proposed attendee list and the results of the AARM evaluation and recommendations.
+Division Director Meeting.
+The DFRSS chief with oversight of the facility (or designee) shall present the information, conclusions, and recommendations developed at the LPR development meeting to the Directors of DFRSS, DORS, and DFM.
+It is suggested that the DFRSS chief (or designee) start the briefing with a short summary of what constitutes an ANI and the thresholds/criteria for considering a program adjustment.
+The DFRSS chief (or designee) should also present the draft LPR letter and the LPR facility assessment package, the tentatively scheduled LPR meeting dates, the proposed attendee list, and the results of the AARM evaluation and recommendations.

-The SPI shall arrange a public and a closed meeting, if applicable, with licensee senior management and internal stakeholders in accordance with Management Directive 3.5 “Attendance at NRC Staff-Sponsored Meetings.”
+The SPI shall arrange a public and a closed meeting, if applicable, with licensee senior management and internal stakeholders in accordance with Management Directive 3.5, “Attendance at NRC Staff-Sponsored Meetings.”
 The SPI shall finalize the LPR public meeting date and location and subsequently communicate to applicable staff and licensee management and issue the Public Meeting Notice in coordination with the regional Office of Public Affairs.

-The Chief with oversight responsibility shall designate appropriate due dates and distribute the Schedule for LPR Activities, Part 2, LPR Meeting in Exhibit 1 to applicable staff members.
+The DFRSS Chief with oversight responsibility shall designate appropriate due dates and distribute the Schedule for LPR Activities, Part 2, LPR Meeting in Exhibit 1 to applicable staff members.

 LPR Letter and Enclosure.
-The LPR shall contain a description of NRC action during the review period (e.g., number of violations, deficiencies, etc., for each performance area) and a summary of the significant results of the review.
+The LPR letter shall contain a description of NRC action during the review period (e.g., number of violations, deficiencies, etc., for each performance area) and a summary of the significant results of the review.
 An enclosure, in bullet-style format, that presents the more detailed results of the review shall be provided if an ANI is identified.
 If an ANI is identified, then the references to specific enforcement items, supporting the results of the review, should be provided.
-The SPI should complete the enclosure to the LPR etter using the format provided in Exhibit 4.
-The LPR nclosure should separately address performance in each of the performance areas.
-A recommendation shall be included for the NRC to continue the current inspection program for the facility or to modify it in a specified way.
+The SPI should complete the enclosure to the LPR letter using the format provided in Exhibit 4.
+The LPR enclosure should separately address performance in each of the performance areas.
+A recommendation shall be included for the NRC to continue the current inspection and oversight program for the facility or to modify it in a specified way (e.g., add inspection hours to address an ANI, increase or decrease the length of the performance assessment period).